Local development

 - Docker: Windows (opens new window) | Mac OS (opens new window) | Linux (opens new window)

 To execute tests and run the project for debugging, you need to run a number of dependencies.

 We wrapped all our dependencies in a docker-compose file that you can use to bootstrap the development environment: The file BTCPayServer.Tests/docker-compose.yml (opens new window) can be used to spin everything up:

 git clone https://github.com/btcpayserver/btcpayserver.git cd btcpayserver/BTCPayServer.Tests docker-compose up dev

 # Which IDE?

-We recommend using Visual Studio Code (cross platform) or Visual Studio 2019 (Windows Only) or Rider (cross platform).
-You can of course use VIM if you are hardcore, .NET Core is command-line environment friendly.
+We recommend using Visual Studio 2022 (Windows Only) or Rider (cross platform).
+Visual Studio Code (cross platform) should also be possible, but isn't as straightforward to setup for a comfortable development environment.
+You can of course use VIM if you are hardcore, .NET Core is easy to use via command-line.

 Visual Studio Code, Visual Studio and Rider will run the launch profile

 This will run a BTCPay Server instance connecting to the services in your Docker service, so you can easily debug and step through the code.

 # Build configuration